 - Your hair should be clean and well-groomed.

 - Shoes should be polished and coordinate with your suit or dress.

-An interview isn't a beauty contest, but how you dress and your overall appearance almost always get noticed by the interviewer.
+An interview isn't a beauty contest, but how you dress and your overall appearance is almost always noticed by the interviewer.
 Don't give the interviewer a chance to rule you out because you didn't feel like ironing your shirt or polishing your shoes.
-Dress in a business-like, professional manner, and you'll be sure to fit in wherever you interview.
+Dress in a business-like, professional manner, and you will be sure to fit in wherever you interview.

 - Describe a situation in which you had to use reference materials to write a research paper.
 What was the topic?
 What journals did you read? (research)